michaelsbradleyjr/create-embark-dapp/README.md

     contract_spec.js
 ```

-Out of the box, we get:
+#### Out of the box, we get: :heart:

-- great stuff
+- automatic contract re/builds and re/deployments
-- and other cool stuff too
+- simple blockchain and contract management
+- easy access to decentralized storage and communication
+- integration with the any web technologies and build pipelines your prefer

 #### `--demo`